- Video – Bengal cat Kopa being photographed

 My knowledge through research of this disease in relation to the Bengal progressed and the posts reflected this.
 This is one such post on this serious disease that affects some purebred cats more than others.

 Research may indicate that this breed needs more Taurine (an essential ingredient in all domestic cat diets) than other domestic cats.
 Some breeders think they need more and some don’t it seems to me.
-This spreadsheet provided by a breeder indicates more than normal is need: Taurine supplement spreadsheet
+This spreadsheet provided by a breeder indicates more than normal is need: Taurine supplement spreadsheet.
+Also see Homemade Cat Food– some thoughts and recipes from breeders.

 I have also recently discovered that another inherited disease may affect a Bengal Cat – Progressive retinal atrophy (PRA).
 This disease, like HCM also affects people….